 If you sometimes feel like you don’t know what you want from life or what your purpose is, then, considering what kind of legacy you’d like to leave behind when it comes your time to depart the earth, is one way of working out what brings you meaning in this life.

 This weekend I’m popping the champers in celebration of my book launch.
 I have a work reunion on that I’m really looking forward to, because it’ll be with the best group of people I’ve worked with, so far.
-Can you believe, it’ll be the first reunion I’ve ever been too!
+Can you believe it, it’ll be the first reunion I’ve ever been to!
 My family and I are also heading to the river with the kayak for some time together.
 Have you anything fun planned for the weekend?
 Maybe you’d like to enjoy a little quiet time for yourself.
 I’d love to hear about it!

 Here are a few links I want to share with you: